CVE-2026-9873

 Google · Chrome

-A use-after-free vulnerability exists in the Network component of Google Chrome prior to version 148, potentially allowing arbitrary code execution.
+A use-after-free vulnerability exists in the Network component of Google Chrome, which could allow an attacker to execute arbitrary code.

 Executive summary

-A use-after-free vulnerability in the Google Chrome Network component poses a severe risk of memory corruption and potential code execution.
+A critical use-after-free vulnerability in Google Chrome's network stack presents a significant risk of remote code execution.

 Vulnerability